-In this section of the park website, you can learn more about how the National Park Service takes care of Joshua Tree for the benefit of the people.
+In this section of the park website, you can learn more about how the National Park Service takes care of Joshua Tree for the benefit and enjoyment of the people.
 Explore the Laws & Policies that govern park management.
 See Your Dollars at Work to find out how entrance fee money supports park operations.
+Find out how many people come to Joshua Tree in a year, and other Statistics.
 On this page, learn about the significance of Joshua Tree and download planning documents.

 What Makes Joshua Tree National Park Significant?